 Information technology, software, and other hi-tech industries represent a key industry cluster in the Greater Dubuque market.
-Companies located here include IBM, McKesson, Cartegraph, and others.
+Companies located here include IBM, Change Healthcare, Cartegraph, and others.

 Iowa’s central time zone allows companies to stretch the regular work day to conveniently service customers on both coasts, as well as Canada and Mexico.